 Treasurer praises business school’s new home

-NSW Treasurer Mike Baird described the University of Wollongong’s Sydney Business School (SBS) as the best located university facility in Australia when he opened its new premises at Circular Quay.
+NSW Treasurer Mike Baird described the University of Wollongong’s Sydney Business School as the best located university facility in Australia when he opened its new premises at Circular Quay.

 NSW Parliamentary Secretary for Tertiary Education Gabrielle Upton also attended the opening, held on Wednesday (July 27)

-SBS is the University of Wollongong’s Graduate School of Business.
+The Sydney Business School is the University of Wollongong’s Graduate School of Business.
 It was established in 1997 and operates from two premises – at the University’s Innovation Campus in Wollongong and in the Sydney CBD.
 It recently moved from Liverpool St near Hyde Park to the larger premises at Circular Quay to better cater for its 650 students in Sydney.

 Mr Baird was full of praise for the facilities and their prime location.

 “This is undoubtedly Australia’s best located university facility, and it is going to attract students” the Treasurer said.

 He said Sydney was the undoubted leader of the financial sector in the Asia-Pacific and that the Sydney Business School had the ability to play a leading part in its future development.

 “The role this business school can play in this state is unlimited,” he said.